alexpear/alexpear.github.io/README.md

   - Standardize types in BEvent props
     - I think protagonist and target should point to full objects. .serialize() should output a object that has ids. a load() func can do the reverse.
     - This means you translate when entering and leaving the DB, but not anywhere else.
 This sounds to me like the scheme that requires translation most rarely.
 (2019 October 14)
-  - Read the 'soldier' template from a '* template' table in a codex file
   - Devise a scheme that allows the codex file to say '* template human' (where a MarinePrivate WNode has a Human child WNode) and nevertheless getTemplate('marinePrivate') returns a object that includes stats that are listed on the human table in the file.
       - Scheme: WorldState.getAggregatedTemplate(subtree)
       - For ArrivalEvents, simply give WGenerator 'marinePrivate' and get a subtree.
 Then can call getAggregatedTemplate() on that subtree.
+  - Move all in-file classes to their own files
-  - Add Spartans - rare, durable.
+  - Add Spartans to Death Planet example() func.
+Rare, durable.
-    - Function to log the Spartan count
+    - Function to log the Spartan count.

 - Waffle Tree fractal mode
   - Scale test result: JS stack limit exceeded.
 Could test with larger limit.